yichunfeng/Fraud-Detection/README.md

 <img src="https://github.com/yichunfeng/Fraud-Detection/blob/master/Figure/Feature%20Importance%20-%20Cross-validation.png" width="500" height="400">

-TransactionDT is most important, but there might be an over-fitting outcome, so I try to delete this feature and replace it with its derived features.
+TransactionDT is the most important, but there might be an over-fitting outcome, so I try to delete this feature and replace it with its derived features.
 ```python
 X.drop(['year','month'],axis=1,inplace=True)